 Humble Commitment: Serving by sacrificing for others

-Ask students what their most powerful and cherished memories are of their time at SLS and many of them will describe their ministry opportunities—like working with those with intellectual disabilities, to rehabbing homes in urban Milwaukee, to serving the disenfranchised at soup kitchens and food pantries.
-Students move beyond regular “community service” experiences and instead develop relationships and deeper understandings of the challenges that others face.
+Ask students what their most powerful and cherished memories are of their time at St. Lawrence Seminary and many of them will recall their ministry opportunities—like working with those with intellectual disabilities, to rehabbing homes in urban Milwaukee, to serving the disenfranchised at soup kitchens and food pantries.
+Students move beyond regular “community service” experiences to focus on developing relationships and deeper understandings of the challenges that others face.
 While there are minimum service hour requirements, it is rare that those are not dramatically exceeded, and through first-hand experience students come to the unique understanding of how to respect all people.

 Safe Community: Providing the physical and emotional freedom that assists learning, growing and exploring

-One of SLS’s top goals is to provide for the safety and well-being of students physically and emotionally.
+One of St. Lawrence Seminary’s top goals is to provide for the safety and well-being of students physically and emotionally.
 From structured activities, to consistent supervision, to direct teachings and consequences, students live in a safe community that allows them to make mistakes, learn as they grow, and live together peacefully.
-Our students come from all over the country and the world, and, no matter their home experience, living with so many other teenage boys is bound to create conflict at times.
-But with all aspects of our program, the students are well equipped to cope with their differences and conflicts to build a community that supports all.
+Our students come from all over the country and the world, and, no matter their home experience, find it challenging to live with so many other teenage boys.
+Conflict does arise at time, but through all the aspects taught and practiced through our program, students are well equipped to rise to the challenge of differences in order to build a community that supports all.